UPES B.Tech Admissions 2026

 Frequently Asked Questions (FAQs)

-The authority will release the JEE Main 2026 syllabus online.
-According to the previous year's syllabus, solid state has been removed from the JEE Main chemistry syllabus.
+The authority released the JEE Main 2026 syllabus online.
+No topics have been removed from the 2026 syllabus.
+However, according to the 2024 syllabus, solid state has been removed from the JEE Main chemistry syllabus.

-The authority will release the JEE Main 2026 syllabus on the official website.
-Last year, the State of Matter chapter was removed from the JEE Main exam syllabus.
+The syllabus for JEE Main 2026 has been released on the official website.
+State of Matter chapter was removed from the JEE Main exam syllabus in the previous years.

-The authority will release the JEE Main 2026 syllabus online.
+The JEE Main 2026 syllabus has been released online.
 Last year, the entire States of matter from including the topic gaseous state was removed from the JEE Main chemistry syllabus.

 Alcohol, phenol and Ether topics are included in the JEE Main syllabus.
 They are a part of the Organic Compounds Containing Oxygen chapter.